Traditional Homemade Dinner Rolls with three shape variations

 Instructions

 - In a large bowl, combine milk, sugar and yeast.
-Stir lightly and let sit for 5 minutes until mixture is bubbly.1 cup whole milk, ¼ cup granulated sugar, 2 ¼ teaspoons yeast
+Stir lightly and let sit for 5 minutes until mixture is bubbly.1 cup whole milk, ¼ cup granulated sugar, 2 ¼ teaspoons active dry yeast

 - Place dough into a greased bowl and cover.
-Let rise until doubled, approximately 1 hour.
+Let rise until doubled, approximately 1 - 1 ½ hours.

 - Gently punch dough down.
 Divide dough in half and then each half into eighths.
 Shape dough into rolls.